-- 1. Discursive reading and analysis of cultural texts as a system of cognitive procedures. - 2.
+- 1. Discursive reading and analysis of texts of cultural anthropology as a system of cognitive procedures. - 2.
 The complex character of text analysis from the perspective of a particular cultural form. - 3.
-The semiotic analysis of the cultural texts. - 4.
-The formal aspects of discursive approach to the analysis of cultural texts.
+The semiotic analysis of texts of cultural anthropology. - 4.
+The formal aspects of discursive approach to the analysis of texts of cultural anthropology.

-Van Dijk T. A. Formal Analysis of Metaphorical Discourse Cognitive Processing of Literary Discourse / T. A. van Dijk.
+Van Dijk T. A. Formal Analysis of Metaphorical Discourse / T. A. van Dijk.